 He has been the featured cover artist in some of the most widely read drum and jazz magazines in the industry like "Modern Drummer" (USA and Brazil), “Percussioni”, “JazzIt” and “Drumset” (Italy), "Drums and Percussion" (Germany) "Musico Pro" (USA).

 He won the Modern Drummer Reader’s Poll for Best Jazz Drummer in 2013 and has been a top contender since the early 2000’s.
 He’s also been among the top ranked drummers on Downbeat’s critic’s and reader’s polls since 2004.

-Antonio is endorsed by Yamaha Drums, Zildjian Cymbals and Sticks (Antonio's Signature model), Remo Drumheads and LP Percussion (which carries Antonio's Signature Percussion Kit).
+He's endorsed by Yamaha Drums, Zildjian Cymbals and Sticks (Antonio Sanchez Signature model), Remo Drumheads and LP Percussion.

 He's made New York City his home since 1999.